Ready to book your next LTL shipment? Get started today and see how the digital supply chain can move your freight without friction.

 In 2018, Colgate partnered with Kolibree, a smart device company using artificial intelligence and the Internet of Things (IOT) to disrupt the oral health industry.
 Using Kolibree’s technology, Colgate introduced a toothbrush that connects to Wi-Fi and subsequently collects user data via a digital app.
 Colgate logs and analyzes this data to understand its customers’ oral health and habits.
 By crowdsourcing its research via smart technology, Colgate can get real-time feedback on its product development without deploying traditionally laborious and expensive resources like focus groups.

 Additionally, the Colgate-Palmolive Company turned to automation to deliver customized products to its consumers and further enhance its supply chain technologies.
 They partnered with CPG supply chain experts Nulogy to digitize the way Colgate connects with its global suppliers, so that products could be quickly and easily adapted to specific retailers’ needs.
 This helps Colgate get the right products on the right shelves without mistakes or delays, as everyone is connected to the same platform.

 Our cloud-based logistics platform digitizes many aspects of traditional LTL tracking processes and provides transparency rarely equaled in the freight industry.
-We replace physical hub-and-spoke terminals with digital technology to pool shipments, removing the risks of loss or damage and resulting in a 97.5% on-time delivery performance.
+We replace physical hub-and-spoke terminals with digital technology to pool shipments through shared truckload (STL) service, removing the risks of loss or damage and reliable delivery performance.
 Quoting, ordering, and tracking are all completed via the Flock platform, providing a digital record of each and every shipment.